 See the following programs and offices for class registration and records, student accounts, emergency alert systems, financial aid and health insurance, among other services.

 The i-card serves as an ID card, wallet and coupon all in one.
 It provides access to your meal plan, allows you to purchase items from vending machines and the bookstore on campus, is your library card and recreation facilities pass and is swiped to take attendance in many classes.
 Because students will need their i-cards for many campus services and community conveniences, and are required to present them upon request, they are encouraged to carry their i-cards with them at all times.

 The Office of Records and Registration (also known as the Office of the Registrar) consists of a number of areas responsible for a variety of duties.
 These units include: Registration (including course registration, catalog/schedule maintenance, and tuition/fee assessment), Records (including the issuance of official UIS transcripts, enrollment/degree verifications, and grade changes), Graduation (including the awarding of all degrees and associated diplomas), and Degree Audits (including the articulation of incoming courses and the evaluation of all degrees in progress).

-University Bursar is responsible for managing student account transactions and collecting payments for the university.
-Students should contact our office if they have questions about their university account balance, charges and/or credits on their student account, payment due date, or need information about making payments to the university.
-Please visit the Pay My Bill website for information about the university payment policy or the optional UI-Pay Payment Plan.
+Students should contact University Bursar if they have questions about their university account balance, charges and/or credits on their student account, payment due date, or need information about making payments to the university, including our optional payment plan.
+University Bursar can also help with questions regarding refunds for student account credit balances.
+Please visit the Pay My Bill website for information about University Bursar.